ZakiMohammadi/Hello-World/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse Team for this opportunity.
+I also want to acknowledge the support I receiver from my learning partner Newtayo.
+My code reviewers have also been fantastic with the feedback they have provided me with.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>